sixfeetup/SixieNote/Readme.md

 $ python manage.py backfill_api_keys
 ```

+In order to view your API key make use of the profile link in the top right.
+Create
+a new view using TemplateView and fetch the `api_key` in the `get_context_data` and
+pass it to the template to display.

-You can use your browser like so:
+Once you know your API key you can use your browser like so:
 http://localhost:8000/api/v1/note/?format=json&username=a&api_key=416d65381bcfb395ae7312c8028b7650b3413594

 or the command like like so: